Like a well-loved library, this space carries history, color, and the marks of becoming.

 In a culture that asks us to perform, conform, and constantly prove our worth, it’s easy to lose track of what we’re actually living for.

-This reflection explores the quiet ways worship becomes misplaced — and offers a gentle and liberating return to what grounds us.
+Today we explore the quiet ways worship becomes misplaced and consider a gentle and liberating return to what grounds us.
 This post is a meditation on faith, belonging, and how we possess the courage to live from alignment rather than for approval.

 hope comes in the morning